- Mens Sports

 - Tournament Central

-Mattera begins her second season as the head coach of the Cornerstone women’s basketball program.
+Mattera begins her third season as the head coach of the Cornerstone women’s basketball program.
 During her first season she helped lead the Golden Eagles to a 19-12 overall record while being ranked number seven in NAIA Division II in Defensive Rebounds per Game (30.226).
 Prior to her debut as Cornerstone’s coach, Mattera had an eight-year career in professional basketball, including five years in the WNBA.

 "First and foremost, Katie brings to Cornerstone a love for Jesus Christ and a passionate desire to mentor and develop young women as followers of Christ," said Dave Grube, Director of Athletics at Cornerstone.
 "Beyond that, her experiences at the highest levels of women's basketball will provide us with outstanding player recruitment, development and a blueprint for championship teams.
 I am confident that Katie will continue the winning tradition at Cornerstone University."